More About Dr Sara

 Lastly, I am also a co-author of Pocket Neonatology, a well-regarded neonatal handbook used all over the World as the ‘go to’ practical guide for neonatal care.

 In my general paediatric role in Grand Cayman, I see up to 20 children a day in the outpatient setting.
 These children range from newborn to 16 years and have the full spectrum of childhood complaints from very minor to complex health and developmental problems.
+That means I am becoming a more experienced paediatrician every day!
 Besides the more everyday care needs, the more complex conditions managed include respiratory disease, failure to thrive, short stature, diabetes, duchennes muscular dystrophy, complex cardiac disease and immune deficiency.

 I have full paediatric admitting rights to George Town Hospital and also care for children requiring urgent admission to the paediatric wards.
 My acute paediatric skills include line insertion and lumber puncture.